There are tons of things to see and do in Catalunya, and I always do my best to get out and to explore.

 At the end of the tour in the little shop you can have an optional wine and oil tasting which Debs and I were more than happy to trial.
 I am happy to report that the oil was delicious and the wine excellent.
 There is also a restaurant upstairs which serves lunch and while we didn’t eat here, the business owners also have a Michelin star restaurant nearby so I suspect that the food would be good.

-Food and drink featured highly during the summer.
-Of course, when you can buy a very acceptable cava for under £1.50 (that is a whole bottle not a glass) it was always going to feature highly.
+Food and drink feature highly on any visit to Spain.
+Of course, when you can buy a very acceptable cava for under £2.50 (that is for a whole bottle not a glass) it is always going to feature highly.

 Wherever you are in Spain, the menu del dia is your food friend.
-This concept was introduced by Franco who wanted to ensure that his workers had access to good, wholesome, affordable food and insisted that restaurants offered this alternative cheaper option alongside their a la carte menus.
+This concept was introduced by Franco who wanted to ensure that all labourers had access to good, wholesome, affordable food and he and his government insisted that restaurants offered this alternative cheaper option alongside their a la carte menus.

 The small village of Benifallet is blessed with several restaurants and bars which all serve excellent food but time and time again I return to Xiringuito’s.
-The atmosphere is relaxed – even during the hectic August lunch times – due in part to the fact that it’s family owned and it all runs like a well-oiled machine.
-The food that comes out of the kitchens is always divine and is usually based on local recipes, whilst here there are no half measures when it comes to the drinks on the table – the wine comes in carafes.
+The atmosphere is relaxed, even during the hectic August lunch times, due in part to the fact that its family owned and it all runs like a well-oiled machine.
+The food that comes out of the kitchens is always of high quality and is usually based on local recipes, and there are no half measures when it comes to the drinks on the table either.

-In an attempt to counteract the excesses of the summer, Debs and I decided to do some exercise.
-One evening when the temperature was still 30 something degrees a group of about 30 people gathered in the road outside the bars of Benifallet.
+One evening when the temperature was still thirty something degrees a group of about thirty people gathered in the road outside the bars of Benifallet.
 Piling into cars we drove up into the mountains to the abandoned Cardo Monastery.
-The road hugs the side of the mountain and has spectacular views across the valley and as you emerge through a tunnel cut into the rock you can see the impressive monastery on its bluff of rock which hangs over the valley.
+The road hugs the side of the mountain and has spectacular views across the valley and as you emerge through a tunnel cut into the rock you can see the impressive abandoned monastery standing on its bluff of rock which hangs over the valley.

 But this evening we were not there to see the monastery.
-We were there to hike to the summit and the Cross of Santos.
+We were there to hike to the summit of the Cardo mountain and to the Cruz de Santos.
 With the high temperature it was never going to be an easy hike but the group set off at a fast pace.
-Trying not to puff and pant too much, both Debs and I held our own although my knee has not been right since!
-The hike was 7.5 kms and we climbed 581 metres.
-I have done worse but the terrain was dreadful with loose rocks and steep sides.
-But the views were worth it.
-We passed several of the many abandoned hermitages that were an off-spin from the monastery, some of them perched impossibly on sharp needles of rock.
+Trying not to puff and pant too much, both my friend and I kept up the pace!
+The hike covered 7.5 kms and we climbed 581 metres.
+I have done worse hikes but the terrain was tricky in places with loose rocks and steep sides along the path although the views were worth it.
+We passed several of the many abandoned hermitages along the route that were a spin-off from the monastery, some of them perched impossibly on sharp needles of rock.

-Debs told me how the monks used to live alone in them and as a safety precaution they would all ring their bells at a designated time of the day.
-One day, one of the bells was silent so a rescue party went to investigate – only to find the monk enjoying the company of the local prostitute!
-The enraged rescuers set the hermitage on fire as it had been desecrated by the monk who was banished.
+I learnt how the monks used to live alone in each of them and as a safety precaution they would all ring their bells at a designated time of the day.
+One day, one of the bells was silent so a rescue party went to investigate, only to find the monk enjoying the company of the local prostitute!
+The enraged rescuers banished the monk and they set the hermitage on fire as it had been desecrated by the monk’s actions.

-As we emerged from the tree line we had views over to the coast and the Ebro Delta as well as the mountains which rolled on and on.
-And then the event that we had climbed for.
-As smokey grey cloud crept up to the peak on which we were standing, the sun set in the west bathing everything in a golden glow – and opposite in the east, a full moon rose in the midnight blue sky.
+As we climbed we emerged from the tree line and had views far out and over to the coast and the Ebro Delta as well as to the mountains which rolled on and on.
+And then came the event that we had climbed for.
+As smoky grey cloud billowed up from below us and crept up to the peak on which we were standing and sitting, the sun set in the west bathing everything in its golden glow whilst opposite in the east, a full moon rose in the darkening lilac/blue sky.

-We took pictures and settled down to eat our picnics on the rocks with the view surrounding us at 360 degrees.
-And then, in the dark, we donned our head torches and set off back down the mountain.
+We all took photographs and settled down to eat our picnics on the rocks with the view surrounding us all around at 360 degrees.
+And then, in the dark, we put on our head torches and set off back down the mountain.

 I am a great believer that strangers are simply friends that you have not yet met and this story proves that.

-About 4 years ago I was in the queue at Bristol airport waiting to fly out to Barcelona when a lady in front of me turned and struck up a conversation.
-We continued to chatter away, but by now I was kneeling on the floor holding up the queue because my suitcase was overweight.
-The scales that I had used were not exactly accurate and I had to lose several kilos of stuff.
+On one of my visits to Spain I was in the queue at Bristol airport waiting to fly out to Barcelona when a lady in front of me turned and struck up a conversation.
+We continued to chatter away, even though by now I was kneeling on the floor and holding up the queue because my suitcase was overweight.
+The weighing scales that I had used before leaving home were not exactly accurate and I had to ‘lose’ several kilos of stuff.
 Anyway, I was choosing which stuff to dump (airports – PLEASE provide special bins and take this stuff to a charity instead of landfill).
-The honey-nut cornflakes had to go and several books…anyway I digress, me and Louise continued to chat and as I was planning to eventually head to Peru and she had been once married to a Colombian we swapped addresses.
+The honey-nut cornflakes had to go and sadly several books but Louise and I continued to chat.
+I told her how I was planning to eventually head to Peru and as she had once been married to a Colombian we swapped addresses.

-And instead of never getting around to it, we actually wrote to each other.
-Granted, we didn’t get around to it much, but we did periodically write and we swapped news.
-And finally, after 4 years we were in the same place at the same time and Louise treated me to a glorious lunch at a Michelin star restaurant in Cambrils.
+But instead of never getting around to it like happens so many times, we actually wrote to each other.
+Granted, we didn’t get around to it much, but we did occasionally write and we swapped news.
+And finally, after four years we were in the same place at the same time and Louise treated me to a glorious lunch at a Michelin star restaurant in Cambrils.